 You should say that you have good communication skills, can recognize the weaknesses and the strengths of other people in the team, and know how to help them to improve on their weaknesses.
 You can also say that you love the nature of the job, and that you have relevant experience (if true).

-Apart from the technical questions, you will have to deal with the difficult behavioral questions, questions that examine your attitude and approach to various situations that do happen in a job of a training specialist.
+Apart from the technical (role-specific) questions, you will have to deal with difficult behavioral questions, questions that examine your attitude and approach to various situations that do happen in a job of a training specialist.
 For example:

 - Describe a situation when you were under pressure in work.